Having multiple channels to interact with customers is now the norm for businesses.

 3. Scale your content to fit different screens

-The purpose of an omnichannel experience is to enable your customers to interact with your brand with ease and fluidity, switching across different channels as they choose.
+The purpose of an omnichannel experience is to enable your customers to interact with your brand with ease and fluidity, switching across multiple channels as they choose.

 Unfortunately, not all websites automatically optimize their content for different screen sizes, so not doing this can disrupt your customers online journey.

-In the worst cases, this can dete online customers from making a purchase or using your website in the future.
+In the worst cases, this can deter online customers from making a purchase or using your website in the future.

 “This website is amazing on mobile!
 I love that I have to zoom in 500% to press a button!” - Said no one ever